WEDDING PHOTOGRAPHER IN FRANCE

 THE FRENCH RIVIERA & CÔTE D’AZUR

 From the glamour of Saint-Tropez and Cap Ferrat to the pastel-coloured old towns of Nice, Antibes, and Menton — the Riviera is where Mediterranean luxury meets effortless French style.
 The light here is crystalline and bright, the sea an extraordinary shade of turquoise, and the clifftop venues offer some of the most dramatic backdrops for wedding photography in all of Europe.
-The Riviera is also one of my summer travel destinations, and I know the coastline and its hidden spots.
+I travel to the Riviera every summer and know the coastline — from the tourist stretches to the quiet coves and clifftop terraces where the light is extraordinary and the crowds are gone.

 LOIRE VALLEY CHÂTEAUX

 The châteaux of the Loire Valley are among the most magnificent wedding venues in the world.
 These Renaissance castles — surrounded by formal gardens, forests, and the gentle Loire River — offer a grandeur that is uniquely French.
-For couples who dream of a fairytale wedding in a historic setting with manicured grounds and candlelit ballrooms, the Loire Valley is unmatched.
+It's a region I'm eager to photograph — if you're planning a Loire Valley wedding, I'd love to make it happen.

 BORDEAUX & THE SOUTHWEST